DovahZul/RSSC/README.md

-Remote System Scripts Controller (RSSC)
+Remote System Scripts Controller (RSSC)<br />
-Client-server application developed using javaFX and SQlite.
+Client-server application developed using javaFX and SQlite.<br />
-Uses for executing regular bash commands on Linux machines and modifying schedule from remote client.
+Uses for executing regular bash commands on Linux machines and modifying schedule from remote client.<br />